 The most recent President Mugabe speech at the Defence Forces Day celebration on 9 August 2016 was unexceptional and unremarkable.
 Except that it was brief.

 At fourteen minutes duration this was one of the President's shortest speeches as President.
 Or even as Prime Minister, beforehand.
+However, he managed to read it completely, unlike the lost speech at the ZANU-PF conference in 2015.

 The fire and brimstone in his voice has gone.
 He has replaced it with a tiring dirge.
 So he delivered a monotonous and slowly-delivered construct.
 At 14 minutes in length, his speech was tedious.
 One can only applaud the President in keeping his speech short.
 Quite what would have happened had he tried to speak for an hour or so!